 - Follow a 4-year plan to ensure you take courses in sequence (PDF)

-- Take courses taught by internationlly-recognized faculty
+- Take courses and electives taught by internationlly-recognized faculty

 Minors, certificates, licensure